ManchesterMachineMakers/manchestermachinemakers.github.io/README.md

 The size of the header for the name, with 1 being the largest and 7 being the smallest. \
 **Optional**: yes \
 **Default value**: 2
+### What's that crazy `--- ... ---` stuff?
+That is called Frontmatter.
+It is a way to embed metadata into Markdown documents using [YAML](https://yaml.org/), a human-readable language for data storage.

 ## Running the website locally
 - Install Ruby